omnipair/omnipair-rs/scripts/README.md

 - `rate_model`: Pubkey - Reference to rate model account
 - `swap_fee_bps`: u16 - Swap fee in basis points
 - `half_life`: u64 - EMA half-life in seconds
-- `pool_deployer_fee_bps`: u16 - Pool deployer fee in basis points
 - Plus other pair state fields (reserves, debt, etc.)

 ## Notes

 - The rate model is now a separate account referenced in the pair account
-- The pair config contains only futarchy and founder fees
+- The pair config contains only futarchy fees
 - All scripts now correctly access the rate model from `pairAccount.rateModel`
 - The swap fee and other pair parameters are stored in the pair account itself
 - The `nonce` parameter in pair config initialization must be a BN (Big Number)